TimKoornstra/learn-like-an-llm/README.md

 python src/main.py
 ```

 You will be prompted to choose a language (e.g., 'english', 'spanish', 'french').
 The program will then load the corresponding text corpus from `data/corpus/<language>` and begin the interactive guessing game.
-You will guess the missing word in masked sentences and receive feedback on your guesses, including a perplexity score.
-The perplexity score measures how well the language model predicts the missing word based on the context of the sentence.
+You will guess the missing word in masked sentences and receive feedback on your guesses, including a perplexity score, which measures how well the language model predicts the missing word based on the context of the sentence.
 The lower the perplexity score, the better the model (in this case: you) performs.

 ## Features

-- **N-gram Model:** Calculate sentence probabilities and perplexity using an n-gram model.
+- **Language Models:** Use BERT and MiniLM models for word prediction and similarity analysis.
 - **Interactive Game:** Engage with the language model by guessing masked words in sentences.
 - **Custom Corpora:** Load and preprocess text corpora for analysis.
+- **User-Uploaded Corpora:** Upload and play with your own corpora by uploading text files in the `data/corpus/<language>` directory.
+- **Automatic Translation:** Automatic translation of the original and user input text to English after guessing the masked word.

 ## Future Plans

-- **Advanced Models:** Integrate more sophisticated models like RoBERTa.
-- **User-Uploaded Corpora:** Allow users to upload and analyze their own text corpora.
 - **Frontend Interface:** Develop a user-friendly frontend for easier interaction.
 - **Performance Metrics:** Provide detailed performance metrics and analysis.
-- **Automatic Translation:** Translate sentences to other languages for multilingual support.

 ## Contributing